What is incubation?

 Does CV sponsor projects outside of Southern California?

-Many of our projects are based in Southern California.
+Many of our projects are based in Southern California, but provide services elsewhere.
 We can sponsor projects with national reach.
 We do not sponsor international projects.

 New projects are expected to contribute a minimum of $25,000 to open an account, either in hand or committed.
 This level of minimal funding ensures that operations can begin immediately, and that the project is already engaged in resource development, which is critical to success.

 Charitable Ventures charges a percentage fee on revenue deposited into your account.
 Average fees range from 9% to 12% depending on source and amount of funding.
-Projects raising more than $1M annually receive discounted fees.
+Projects raising more than $1M annually can negotiate discounted fees.
 Please inquire about our fee schedule.

-Charitable Ventures establishes a DBA (i.e., doing business as; aka a fictitious business name or a FBN) and a separate bank account for each project sponsored to both support project brand awareness and to protect and segregate project assets.
+Charitable Ventures establishes a DBA (i.e., doing business as; aka a fictitious business name or a FBN) and a separate bank account for each project selected for sponsorship to both support project brand awareness and to protect and segregate project assets.

-Our application process can help you get ready!
 We ask interested projects to fill out a simple application that helps us (and you) better understand your vision, your business plan, and the supports you may need.
-We also request some attachments that can be uploaded into our system, including budgets, letters of reference, fundraising plan, and name of committee members if present.
+We also request some attachments that can be uploaded into our system, including budgets, letters of reference, fundraising plan, and name of committee members, if present.
 For projects who have incorporated in the State of California, but not yet received their federal tax status, we ask for a copy of that paperwork.